fzakaria/HypeMachine-Extension/README.md

 4 - Click Load Unpacked Extension and select unzipped folder

-5- Browse HypeMachine and right click on the download button and click 'Save As' for songs you want to save! :)

- or

-  You should be able to click on the download arrow immediately and it should kick off!
+5- You should now be able to click on the download arrow next to the songs and enjoy them later one !

 Cheers,
 Farid Zakaria